 The Bottom Line-

-The Stochastic is a momentum oscillator whose value oscillates between 0 and 100.
+-The Stochastic is a momentum oscillator which oscillates between 0 and 100.

 Post a Comment